UnitConversion/unitConversion/documents/idods/clientapi.rst

 	client.saveInstall('ivu22g1c10c', cmpnt_type='IVU', coordinatecenter = 2.2)

 To retrieve information about installed device, we should call **retrieveInstall** method.
-Mandatory parameter is **name** but Wildcard characters can also be used to e.g. retrieve information about all installed devices.
+Mandatory parameter is **name** but Wildcard characters can also be used to e.g. asterisk to retrieve information about all installed devices.
 In the following example information about all devices is retrieved.

 Example: